nathaneltitane/dextop/README.md

   - Use:
     - Termux system [ green 'termux' prompt ]:
-      - Start the graphical interface - paste or type
+      - Start the graphical interface - paste or type:
       ```
       container-session -o
       ```